collamaf/SimDaVinci/README.md

 - 7: FlatGamma sphere
 - 8: ExtCu67 (vol for MC studies, not exp. meas.)
 - 9: ExtF18 (vol for MC studies, not exp. meas.)
-- 10: ExternaFile (typically no lab source)
+- 10: ExternalFile (typically no lab source)
 - 11: 18F container around GaSet3
 - <0: Generic Ion, like ZZAA (eg 3990 is Y)
 - -1: flat energy electron (0-3MeV) in variabile extended volume (like for <0 sources)